microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Microsoft.Graph.Identity.DirectoryManagement.md

 Update the navigation property settings in organization

 ### [Update-MgOrganizationSettingContactInsight](Update-MgOrganizationSettingContactInsight.md)
-Update the navigation property contactInsights in organization
+Update the privacy settings to display or return the specified type of insights in an organization.
+The type of settings can be contact insights, item insights, or people insights.
+To learn more about customizing insights privacy for your organization, see:\n-  Customize item insights privacy \n-  Customize people insights privacy

 ### [Update-MgOrganizationSettingItemInsight](Update-MgOrganizationSettingItemInsight.md)
 Update the privacy settings to display or return the specified type of insights in an organization.
-The type of settings can be item insights or people insights.
+The type of settings can be contact insights, item insights, or people insights.
 To learn more about customizing insights privacy for your organization, see:\n-  Customize item insights privacy \n-  Customize people insights privacy

 ### [Update-MgOrganizationSettingMicrosoftApplicationDataAccess](Update-MgOrganizationSettingMicrosoftApplicationDataAccess.md)